Shadota/SillyTavern-MessageSummarize/README.md

 - **Keep it simple**: Longer summary prompts tend to muddy the waters and get less accurate results.
 Just in general LLMs have trouble with information overload (hence the reason for this extension in the first place).

 - **Low temperature**: I like to use a temp of 0 to reduce creativity and just get down to the facts.
 No need for flowery language.
+To do this, create a new connection profile that you will use for summaries.
+Connection profiles can specify things like instruct templates and completion presets, and that's how you specify parameters like temperature and max_tokens.

 - **No repetition penalty**: Again, no need for creativity, in fact I want it to repeat what happened.